fix8mt/uri/README.md

 This class is non-validating.
 The source URI is expected to be normalised or at least parsable.
 Validation is out of scope for this implementation.
 We decided against validating for a few reasons:
 1. Performance - validating is expensive; most URIs are generally parsable
-1. Complex - validation rules are complicated; for most use cases, simple rejection for gross rule violation is sufficient See [URL Standard](https://url.spec.whatwg.org/) for complete validation rules.
+1. Complex - validation rules are complicated; for most use cases, simple rejection for gross rule violation is sufficient.
+See [URL Standard](https://url.spec.whatwg.org/) for complete validation rules.

 ## Sanity checking